codefellows-seattle-javascript-401n6/07-http-server/lab-amber/README.md

 ```

 ## Collaboration
-Special thanks to JB Tellez for the server tests using SuperAgent and Cheerio at test/server.test.js
+Special thanks to JB Tellez for writing the server tests using SuperAgent and Cheerio at [test/server.test.js](https://github.com/JB-Tellez).
+Find his original repl at [here](https://repl.it/@JonathynTellez/Vanilla-HTTP-Tests).